svgdotjs/svg.draw.js/README.md

 - `snapToGrid`: Specifies the size of the grid to which a point is aligned (`default:1`)
 - `drawCircles`: Specifies the need to draw little circles around the line/polyline/polygon points (`default: true`)

 **Note** that you can specify the options only on the first call.
-When you want to change the options while drawing use `polygon.draw('params', key, value)` This is useful, for example if you pnly want to activate the grid option while CTRL is held down.
+When you want to change the options while drawing use `polygon.draw('params', key, value)` This is useful, for example if you only want to activate the grid option while CTRL is held down.

 # Events